Floods are among the most common and devastating disasters.

 WHY DO FLOODS HAPPEN?

-Did you know?
-90% of all natural disasters a water-related
+Did you know that 90% of all natural disasters are water-related?

 A flood happens when water levels rise suddenly, far more than the ground can absorb.
 Floods are not easy to predict.